Vision Statement: The Ultimate Contraceptive

-How many women need a non-hormonal contraceptive like this?
+How many women need a non-hormonal contraceptive?

-Aren’t some vaginal gels messy?
+Weren’t some vaginal gels messy?

-How long does it work in the vagina?
+How long does it work?

 What is the efficacy target with typical use?

-Typical use is affected by user adherence to the method in insertion.
+Typical use is affected by user adherence to the insertion method.
 In several published studies it is not unusual to find when any new method is introduced, efficacy can initially appear lower than targeted, but over time, efficacy improves with regular use, which is typical with virtually any new product.
 We formulated Yaso Gel to be as pleasant to use as an aqueous personal lubricant to encourage regular and correct use of the vaginal contraceptive.
 We used the male condom as a widely-known performance benchmark, because not only is it contraceptive, but prevents STD infections: a potential benefit in Yaso Gel but not competitors.

-Do some current gels cause irritation?
+Do some older gels cause irritation?

 Will women be able to buy it over the counter (OTC)?